mathewbarlow/thorpe_tropopause/README.md

 <img src="figures/comparison_thorpe_1985_fig_5.png" width="500" height="500">

 However, Fig. 3 is a problem.
-The fields look fairly similar if the program is stopped before reaching convergence (shown below) but only if using different contour intervals for some of them.
+The fields look fairly similar if the program is stopped before reaching convergence (shown below) but only if also using different contour intervals for some of the fields.
 At convergence, the tropopause has continued to lower a bit and the winds are stronger.
-I don't know what to make of the geopotential shown in the paper - it's possible to analytically solve for at the lateral boundary and it doesn't appear to be consistent with the paramaters given in the paper.
-It does appear to be consistent with keeping H as 10km but when I run the code that way, it still doesn't match and has a vertical limit of Z = 1.67, which is not what's shown in the paper.
+I don't know what to make of the geopotential shown in the figure - it's possible to analytically solve for at the lateral boundary and my analytical solution, which is the same as my numerical solution, doesn't appear to be consistent with the paramaters given in the paper.
+It does appear to be consistent with keeping H as 10km but when I run the code that way, the results still doesn't match and I have to use a vertical limit of Z = 1.67, which is not what's shown in the original figure.

 <img src="figures/comparison_thorpe_1985_fig_3_closest.png" width="500" height="500">